-- 23.10.
-After the end of any financial year the final amount of each Pension Scheme Contributor's pensionable income in respect of the financial year will need to be determined.
-For these purposes, the pensionable income of a Pension Scheme Contributor is their total NHS pensionable profits, as determined in accordance with the applicable pension section and scheme regulations. - 23.11.
-As regards contractors that are partnerships, sole practitioners or companies limited by shares, it is a condition of all the payments payable pursuant to Parts 1 to 3 of this SFE if any of the contractor's Pension Scheme Contributors are members of the NHS Pension Scheme that the contractor ensures that its Pension Scheme Contributors (other than those who are neither members of the NHS Pension Scheme nor due Seniority Payments) prepare, sign and forward to PSD of NHS National Services Scotland - a) an accurately completed certificate, the General Medical Practitioner's Annual Certificate of Pensionable Profits, in the standard format provided nationally; and - b) no later than one month from the date on which the GP was required to submit the HM Revenue and Customs return on which the certificate must be based. - 23.12.
+- 22.16.
+After the end of any financial year the final amount of each Pension Scheme Contributor's pensionable earnings in respect of the financial year will need to be determined.
+For these purposes, the pensionable income of a Pension Scheme Contributor is their total NHS pensionable earnings, as determined in accordance with the applicable Pension Scheme Regulations. - 22.17.
+As regards contractors that are partnerships, sole practitioners or companies limited by shares, it is a condition of all the payments payable pursuant to Parts 1 to 3 of this SFE if any of the contractor's Pension Scheme Contributors are members of the NHS Pension Scheme that the contractor ensures that its Pension Scheme Contributors (other than those who are neither members of the NHS Pension Scheme nor due Seniority Payments) prepare, sign and forward to PSD of NHS National Services Scotland-

+an accurately completed certificate, the General Medical Practitioner's Annual Certificate of Pensionable Profits, in the standard format provided nationally;

+no later than one month from the date on which the GP was required to submit the HM Revenue and Customs return on which the certificate must be based.

+22.18.
 Seniority Payments have to be separately identifiable in the certificate for the purposes of confirming the amount of GP providers' Seniority Payments.
 Seniority Payment figures in the certificates forwarded to PSD of NHS National Services Scotland will necessarily be provisional (unless they are submitted too late for the information they contain to be included in the national calculation of Average Adjusted Pensionable Income), but the forwarding of certificates must not be delayed simply because of this.
-Pension Scheme Contributors who are not members of the NHS Pension Scheme but in respect of whom a claim for a Quarterly Seniority Payment is to be made must nevertheless prepare, sign and forward the certificate to the Health Board so that the correct amount of their Seniority Payments may be determined. - 23.13.
-Once a contractor's Pension Scheme Contributors' pensionable earnings in respect of a financial year have been agreed, PSD of NHS National Services Scotland must - a) if its deductions from the contractor's payments under the SFE for the relevant financial year relating to the pensionable contributions in respect of those earnings - i. did not cover the cost of all the employer's and employee's superannuation contributions that are payable by the contractor or the Pension Scheme Contributors in respect of those earnings-
+Pension Scheme Contributors who are not members of the NHS Pension Scheme but in respect of whom a claim for a Quarterly Seniority Payment is to be made must nevertheless prepare, sign and forward the certificate to the Health Board so that the correct amount of their Seniority Payments may be determined.

-- a) deduct the amount outstanding from any payment payable to the contractor under its GMS contract pursuant to this SFE (and for all purposes the amount that is payable in respect of that payment is to be reduced accordingly); or - b) obtain payment (where no such deduction can be made) from the contractor of the amount outstanding, and it is a condition of the payments made pursuant to this SFE that a contractor that is an employing authority of a Pension Scheme Contributor must pay to the Contributor's relevant NHS Board the amount outstanding; or - ii. were in excess of the amount payable by the contractor and the Pension Scheme Contributor to the SPPA in respect of those earnings, repay the excess amount to the contractor promptly; and - b) forward any outstanding employer's and employee's pension contributions due in respect of those earnings to the SPPA (having regard to the payments it has already made on account in respect of those Pension Scheme Contributors for that financial year).
+- 22.19.
+Once a contractor's Pension Scheme Contributors' pensionable earnings in respect of a financial year have been agreed, PSD of NHS National Services Scotland must - a) if its deductions from the contractor's payments under the SFE for the relevant financial year relating to the pensionable contributions in respect of those earnings - i. did not cover the cost of all the employer's and employee's superannuation contributions that are payable by the contractor or the Pension Scheme Contributors in respect of those earnings - a) deduct the amount outstanding from any payment payable to the contractor under its GMS contract pursuant to this SFE (and for all purposes the amount that is payable in respect of that payment is to be reduced accordingly); or - b) obtain payment (where no such deduction can be made) from the contractor of the amount outstanding, and it is a condition of the payments made pursuant to this SFE that a contractor that is an employing authority of a Pension Scheme Contributor must pay to the Contributor's relevant NHS Board the amount outstanding; or - ii. were in excess of the amount payable by the contractor and the Pension Scheme Contributor to the SPPA in respect of those earnings, repay the excess amount to the contractor promptly; and - b) forward any outstanding employer's and employee's pension contributions due in respect of those earnings to the SPPA (having regard to the payments it has already made on account in respect of those Pension Scheme Contributors for that financial year).